Contents

 Potential for Dripping.

 With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight regularly.
+If you rarely tidy your windows, you’ll need to clean up the skylight more often.
 Plus, mounting the roof is the only way to clean the beyond a skylight.

 Most standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the unit than the next-closest requirement alternative on this list.
+If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.

 Size (Width by Height) Cost.